grz0zrg/fas/README.md

 Subtractive synthesis start from harmonically rich waveforms which are then filtered.

-The default implementation is fast and use PolyBLED anti-aliased waveforms, an alternative, much slower which use additive synthesis is also available by commenting `POLYBLEP` in `constants.h`.
+The default implementation is fast and use PolyBLEP anti-aliased waveforms, an alternative, much slower which use additive synthesis is also available by commenting `POLYBLEP` in `constants.h`.

 There is only one high quality low-pass filter (Moog type) implemented.

 There is three type of band-limited waveforms : sawtooth, square, triangle

+There is also a noise waveform with PolyBLEP.

 This type of synthesis may improve gradually with more waveforms and more filters.